internetarchive/fatcat/guide/src/entity_fileset.md

 direct link to an archive or "bundle" (like `.zip` or `.tar`) which contains all the files in this fileset

-- `repository` or `platform`: URL of a live-web landing page or other location where content can be found.
+- `repository` or `platform` or `web`: URL of a live-web landing page or other location where content can be found.
 May or may not be machine-reachable.
-- `webarchive`: web archive version of `repository`
+- `webarchive`: web archive version of `repository` landing page
 - `repository-bundle`: direct URL to a live-web "archive" file, such as `.zip`, which contains all of the individual files in this fileset
 - `webarchive-bundle`: web archive version of `repository-bundle`